 - Allows too many people to reside in the rental unit

-The act also specifies additional reasons for terminating a tenancy that have nothing to do with what the tenant did or didn’t do.
-More often, they are called ‘no fault’ reasons.
+The act also specifies additional reasons for terminating a tenancy that has nothing to do with what the tenant did or didn’t do.
+More often, they are called ‘no-fault’ reasons.
 Examples include:

 - When you plan to carry out major renovations or repairs that require a building permit.
 Usually, you won’t proceed with such work unless the rental property is empty.

 - When you, the landlord, wants back the rental unit for your own use or for use by your immediate family member (i.e. spouse, child, parent, spouse’s child, or parent).

 On September 1, 2017, the Ontario Landlord and Tenant Board introduced new rules for landlords who would like to end a tenancy so they or their immediate family member can use the property, and the act includes the consequences for acting in bad faith.